Pedicellate teeth

 Pedicellate teeth are a tooth morphology today unique to modern amphibians, but also seen in a variety of extinct labyrinthodonts.
 Pedicellate teeth consist of a tooth crown and a base (both composed of dentine) separated by a layer of uncalcified dentine.

+Pedicellate teeth fossilize better than the rest of the body, these teeth are found in Stem amphibians.
+The synapomorphy of modern amphibian groups is proven through the shared fossil record.